-- Limiting or reducing the sugar rich food or drinks you consume to meal times only.
+- Limit or reduce the sugar rich food or drinks you consume to meal times only.

-- Limiting the number of acid attacks you expose the teeth to 3-4 times per day.
+- Limit the number of acid attacks you expose the teeth to 3-4 times per day

 Given that just 1 can of cola can take us over our recommended daily allowance, it is quite a challenge to do the right thing and limit that sugar intake.